-Fertility is my passion, and I benefitted from acupuncture during my own (in)fertility journey.
+Fertility is my passion, and I benefitted from acupuncture during my own (in)fertility journey and IVF.
 It’s what got me interested and drove me to change my career into a completely different direction.
 There is more evidence appearing on how acupuncture can support natural fertility, although in the West, sufficiently big clinical trials are almost non-existent.
 There is a small (and building) amount of positive evidence, however, and plausible mechanisms on how acupuncture may benefit fertility are:

 - Regulating fertility hormones – stress and other factors can disrupt the function of the hypothalamic pituitary-ovarian axis (HPOA), causing hormonal imbalances that can negatively impact fertility.

 - Increasing blood flow to the reproductive organs – stress also stimulates the sympathetic nervous system, which causes constriction of ovarian arteries.
 Acupuncture inhibits this sympathetic activity, improving blood flow to the ovaries and to the uterus.